Baby Led Weaning vs Purees

 I recommend that while spoon feeding, offer the same puree or some soft mashable solid foods on the tray, so that baby learns the skill of spoon feeding AND has an opportunity to bring hands to mouth.
 Baby can learn independence and self-feeding skills AND learn how to eat from a spoon and support speech-language skills.
 After baby’s oral motor skills mature with spoon feeding, you can slowly replace purees with more solid foods and help baby self-feed as needed.
 You can still take a baby-led approach with purees, as long as you are letting baby be an active participant in eating.

-I don’t want to see your baby have a bad experience with solids because they weren’t ready.
+I don’t want babies to have a bad experience with solids because they weren’t ready.

-I don’t want you to be spoon-feeding your baby forever and leave them with little to no food exploration.
+I don’t want parents to be spoon-feeding their baby forever and leave them with little to no food exploration.

 You can have the best of both worlds with the Starting Solids Handbook.